JakeCardillo/Genetic-Algorithm-for-2D-Platformer/README.md

 The Genetic Algorithm is in Global.gd, and the player AI is in KinematicBody2D.gd Our paper will include relevant code snippets, as well as images of the game running and our testing world

+There is also a seperate file containing data from each generation